 We are always looking for presenters and committee members.
 If you are interested in helping with this annualconference, please contact us at email@example.com and we will send you additional information.

 Can you answer yes to any of these questions?
 If you can, then it's time to learn more about Seattle Expanding Your Horizons!

-Are you a girl (or do you know a girl) in 6th - 8th grade who:
+Are you a student (or do you know a student) in 6th - 8th grade who:

 Find us on Facebook

 "Nothing in life is to be feared.
 It is only to be understood." - Marie Curie, Nobel Prize winner in Physics, 1901, and Chemistry, 1911